markr155/to-do-list/README.md

 div that displays tasks

 add todo button
+new brings up modal to add new project or todo

 Features
     Projects
-        contains seprate list of ToDos
+        contains separate list of ToDos
-    View all project
+    View all projects
-        shortened lit of ToDos for each project
+        shortened list of ToDos for each project
     Check Todo as completed
     Delete Todos
     Local Storage